 From the street, the glowing floral centrepieces are visible, while bespoke monochrome enamel planters line the store windows.
 When customers enter the store they are met with a band of lush, seasonal plants and foliage, providing a fresh and inviting transition from the street to the boutique interior.
 This contemporary space is divided between a refined, gallery-style shop floor where customers can discuss their floral arrangements and a back-of-house area, where most of the flower assembly takes place concealed from view.

 VIP appointments can be arranged within a private consultation space, which is partitioned from the main shop floor and backed with a curved screen of recycled leather.
 We commissioned FBMI to produce a bespoke rug created using traditional methods for the lounge area.

-Universal took inspiration from the surrounding desert landscape for the 15 metre exposed aggregate wall that flanks one side of the store.
+We took inspiration from the surrounding desert landscape for the 15-metre exposed aggregate wall that flanks one side of the store.
 This acts as a backdrop for Fine Blooms to exhibit bespoke pieces created by local and international artists.

 Glassware created from Dubai sand by Turkish designer Rezzan Hasoglu and custom-made ceramics by Talin Hazbar and Latifa Saeed were commissioned for display and sale within the store.

 Bespoke glazed flower chiller

 Private consultation space